run-house/runhouse/docs/tutorials/api/accessibility.rst

 Login and Saving Secrets
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If you have a runhouse account, which you can create
+If you have a Runhouse account, which you can create
 `here <run.house/login>`__ or by calling either the ``runhouse login``
 CLI command or ``rh.login()`` Python command, you can sync secrets (to
-Vault) associated your account, and download existing secrets or upload
+Vault) associated with your account, and download existing secrets or
-new secrets from your environment.
+upload new secrets from your environment.

-There are some useful functions for seeing what the builting providers
+There are some useful functions for seeing what the built in providers
-are, what secrets you have configured locally,
+are, or what secrets you have configured locally or saved down in your
+account.

 .. code:: ipython3